jefmeijvis/old.jefmeijvis.com/content/009-building-the-blog.md

 ![Supabase is used to store viewcounts [small]](/static/post/009/supabase.png)

-To prevent constantly needing to fetch this data when I'm developing this site, I implemented a cache.
+To prevent constantly needing to fetch this data when I'm developing locally, I implemented a cache.
 Each viewcount fetch first checks if there isn't a local file containg the requested information.
-With a cache maximum age set to 1 hour, this greatly reduces the amount of call I have to make to the supabase database.
+With a cache maximum age set to 1 hour, this greatly reduces the amount of calls I have to make to the supabase database.

 ### Marked
 Next up is generating a hyperlinked table of contents.
 By using [Marked](https://www.npmjs.com/package/marked) I'm able to iterate over all the tokens that my markdown file contains.
 Whenever I encounter a heading element I add this to a list, and this can then later on be used to generate the table of contents.

 ### Svelte markdown
-To acutally render the markdown to html, I use [Svelte Markdown](https://www.npmjs.com/package/svelte-markdown).
+To acutally render the markdown into html, I use [Svelte Markdown](https://www.npmjs.com/package/svelte-markdown).
 This library provides a component that accepts a string of markdown, and optional extra renderers to convert this markdown.

 For example: